 Each of the products below can offer some if not all of these benefits.
 Yet, they also tend to have a few potential downsides to consider.
-Compare your options carefully to find the right product for your needs.
+Compare your options carefully to find the right speakers wire for your needs.

 This first option over 100 Feet of wire with a typical spool system.
 Many users are happy enough with the high strand count of the copper clad aluminum wire – which is 0.254mm 41.
 There are also promises that the clear jacket is waterproof, insulating, strong and flexible.
 Buyers tend to agree here.
 But, there are some cases of users not getting as much as they expected on the spool.

 Should you use this outside?
 This has potential in the right areas, such as if it is buried.
 But, there are limitations with the transparency and the use of CCA over the sometimes preferable OFC wire.